marcellomontemagno/marcellomontemagno.github.io/_posts/2017-04-14-Everything-you-need-to-know-about-objects-in-JS-from-object-literals-to-ES6-classes-inheritance-included.md

 Note: by convention a constructor function name will have the first letter uppercase.

-I'll show what is going on under the hood when we use constructor functions through an example:
+We'll show what is going on under the hood when a constructor functions is used through an example:

     var ObjClass = function(){this.field1=1}; //notice that the function returns nothing var objInstance = new ObjClass(); //the new operator does something magic for us but we'll see later